 The DFE acknowledges the work of the Safer Recruitment Consortium in revising the detailed 'Guidance for safer working practice for those working with children and young people in education settings.'

-All staff and volunteers will receive this guidance as part of their induction.
+All staff and volunteers should receive this guidance as part of their induction.
+It should be revisited as part of on-going training to support everyone's understanding of key expectations.